railstack/example_with_admin/README.md

 Now when we set up the Rails server to request APIs of our Go application, we need to add a CORS configuration to the Go server to make cross domains accessible.
 Because we use the Gin framework by default, we choose a cors package specially for the Gin: [github.com/gin-contrib/cors](github.com/gin-contrib/cors).

-We just use its default configuration that allows all the Orgins can access our Go server for testing easily, here's [the details](https://github.com/gin-contrib/cors#default-allows-all-origins).
+We just use its default configuration that allows all the Origins access our Go server for testing easily, here's [the details](https://github.com/gin-contrib/cors#default-allows-all-origins).

 ### Try the new views